twallet/habitus/docs/LIFECYCLE.md

 When calculating the next reminder time:

-1. For each time, the system finds the next occurrence that matches the days pattern
+1. For each time, the system finds the next occurrence that matches the frequency pattern
 2. The earliest of all candidate times is selected
 3. The selected time must be in the future
 4. If an `excludeTime` is provided (e.g., when skipping a reminder), that time is excluded from consideration